zczliue/AMLS2021SN15105271/README.md

 - Sec 2: Grid search and generate train, validate and (pseudo) test score
   - This section loads Category A (celeba and cartoon_set) and performs grid search CV on each model type.
 Generated plots, intermediate data pickles and newly trained models will be stored in <TaskNumber_res> folder within each task.
   - The estimated runtime for each task is:
-    - Task A1: 2h
+    - Task A1: 4261 sec
-    - Task A2: 2h
+    - Task A2: 3748 sec
-    - Task B1: 10h
+    - Task B1: 22044 sec
-    - Task B2: 10h (the majority of runtime is spent on preprocessing the image)
+    - Task B2: 23703 sec (the majority of runtime is spent on preprocessing the image)

   - Alternatively, the user may also change grid search parameter range by changing the header of <TaskNumber_functions_all.py> under each task folder.
 The current search range is same for all 4 tasks, given as: